 Working at an AMS gives you an insight into how primary health care works in a cross-cultural setting.
 You’ll improve your understanding of Indigenous health problems and issues, develop your skills in culturally safe communication and, most importantly, make a contribution to ‘closing the gap’ in Indigenous health outcomes.
 The unique challenges of working in an AMS are matched by invaluable rewards.
 In an AMS clinic, you will gain the skills to adapt your approach, and even your world view, as you explore the intricacies of Indigenous culture.

 Supervisors at Aboriginal Medical Services have endorsed special skills in Aboriginal health and are committed to passing on these skills to the next generation of doctors.
 At all these posts, you will be using item numbers related to Indigenous health on a daily basis.
-All posts are accredited for FRACGP but unsuitable for FACRRM.
+All posts are accredited for FRACGP while a few are suitable for FACRRM.
 Some rural posts may be suitable for FARGP, but this is something you’d need to discuss with the individual training provider.
 Except where specified, all posts fall under supervision level 1, meaning the supervisor takes direct responsibility for all patients.
 Registrars are generally expected to work weekdays only, with no weekend or after-hours responsibilities.

 What is it like to work in an AMS?

 Hear one registrar’s perspective on working in an AMS and why he feels it was one of the best moves he made.

 Carbal Medical Services